 Using Machine Learning to Generate Clinical Prediction Rules for Clinical Outcomes in Schizophrenia (2018-2019)

-The 2017-18 Bass Connections team extracted clinical data on 1,350 patients with schizophrenia from Duke electronic health records (EHR) along with all provider notes.
-Data in these notes will add features for the team’s machine learning prediction tool, which is currently modeled based on diagnosis, medications, problem lists, insurance and other demographics.
-Adding substance use history, episodes of aggressions, suicidal and self-injurious behavior, homelessness, compliance on medications, responses to different medications and details about other treatments will enhance the tool.
+The 2017-18 team extracted clinical data on 1,350 patients with schizophrenia from Duke electronic health records along with all provider notes.
+Data in these notes added features for the team’s machine learning prediction tool, which is currently modeled based on diagnosis, medications, problem lists, insurance and other demographics.
+The 2018-19s team continued researching schizophrenia and machine learning algorithms.
+They began preliminary modeling and plan to continue working on some feature engineering and rerunning models in the upcoming year.

 Machine Learning on Electronic Health Record Data in Schizophrenia (poster by Kamyar Yazdani, Abhi Jadhav, Sanya Kochhar, Aakash Thumaty, Pranav Warman, Sam Lusk, Xue Zou, Dylan Qi Liu, Myung Woo, Colette Blach, Jane P. Gagliardi, Jessica D. Tenenbaum, presented at Bass Connections Showcase, Duke University, April 17, 2019)

-Machine Learning on Structured EHR Data for Prediction in Schizophrenia: Feature Engineering and Pipeline Construction (poster by Kamyar Yazdanhi, Abhi Jadhav, Aakash Thumaty, Sanya Kochhar, Pranav Warman, Jane P. Gagliardi, Jessica Tenenbaum) presented at the 2019 Duke Research Computing Symposium, Durham, NC, January 16, 2019
+Machine Learning on Structured EHR Data for Prediction in Schizophrenia: Feature Engineering and Pipeline Construction (poster by Kamyar Yazdanhi, Abhi Jadhav, Aakash Thumaty, Sanya Kochhar, Pranav Warman, Jane P. Gagliardi, Jessica Tenenbaum, presented at Duke Research Computing Symposium, Duke University, January 16, 2019)

-Preliminary Findings in Natural Language Processing to Stratify Patients with Mental Illness (poster by Myung Woo, Dylan Liu, Stephen Evans, Jane P. Gagliardi, Jessica Tenenbaum) presented at the 2019 Duke Research Computing Symposium, Durham, NC, January 16, 2019
+Preliminary Findings in Natural Language Processing to Stratify Patients with Mental Illness (poster by Myung Woo, Dylan Liu, Stephen Evans, Jane P. Gagliardi, Jessica Tenenbaum, presented at Duke Research Computing Symposium, Duke University, January 16, 2019)

 /graduate Team Members